UniversalDependencies/UD_Chinese-HK/README.txt

 Take an example in English, consider the word "pen" in the sentence "I pen a letter".
 Morphological evidence suggests the word "pen" should be tagged as an noun (NN), reflecting its normal usage.
 Distributional evidence suggests it should be tagged as a verb, since this word is in a typical position of verb in a SVO language.

 When these two kinds of evidence contradict one another, the morphological evidence prevails.

+REFERENCES

+When using this treebank, please cite at least one paper from the following references:
+Tak-sum WONG, Kim GERDES, Herman LEUNG, and John LEE.
+"Quantitative Comparative Syntax on the Cantonese-Mandarin Parallel Dependency Treebank" Proceedings of the Fourth International Conference on Dependency Linguistics, pp. 266−275, Pisa, Italy, September 2017.
+Herman LEUNG, Rafaël POIRET, Tak-sum WONG, Xinying ChEN, Kim GERDES and John LEE.
+"Developing Universal Dependencies for Mandarin Chinese" Proceedings of the 12th Workshop on Asian Language Resources, pp. 20−29, Osaka, Japan, December 2016.